effortlesslabs/dbx/bindings/redis_ts/README.md

 # Build for release
 npm run build

-# Test the bindings
+# Test the SDK
 npm test
 ```

 ## License

-MIT License - see the main project license for details.
+MIT License – see the main project license for details.